-Roddy: What's really interesting is if you just go back five years, visibility was the Holy Grail in end-to-end supply chain.
-We said, "Well, we can't see upstream and we can't see downstream."
+Roddy: What's really interesting is if you just go back five years, visibility was the Holy downstream."
 It generally referred to product.
 We can't see where our inventory is.
 We can't see what the CMOs (contract manufacturers) are delivering, etc., etc.